walsung/eks-cribl-demo/README.md

 run
 ```
-terraform destroy
+terraform destroy --auto-approve
 ```
-click `yes` to continue

-If some resources can't be destroyed, just delete them manually
+If some resources can't be destroyed, like EKS cluster, eks-role, just delete them manually from AWS console > EKS and IAM role

 And then go to s3 bucket to delete the tfstate file before getting stucked at re-running "terraform plan" again.